 Grand National Teams (GNT)

-The ACBL Grand National Teams (Wikipedia article) is one of two annual ACBL-wide "Open" contests in bridge.
-The other is a pair contest, the North American Pairs (NAP).
-Both contests begin with grass-roots qualifying at the local level and end with a national competition at a North American Bridge Championship (NABC).
-Each of the 25 ACBL districts may send up to four different skill-level teams to the national GNT finals.
+The ACBL Grand National Teams GNT (Wikipedia article) is one of two annual ACBL‑wide "Open" contests in bridge.
+The other is the North American Pairs (NAP) (Wikipedia article).
+The GNT contest begins with grass‑roots qualifying at the local level and ends with a national competition at the summer North American Bridge Championship (NABC).
+Each of the 25 ACBL districts may send up to four different skill‑level teams to the national GNT finals.
 Each district has different rules for selecting the teams to represent them.

-IMPORTANT: Your team must pre-register for the finals at least nine days before your respective final by mailing your team member list and $100.00 payment made out to District 6 to:
+IMPORTANT: Your team must pre‑register for the finals at least one week before your respective final by mailing your team member list and $100.00 check made out to District 6 to:

 You can participate in more than one final if you qualify.
 The dates of the finals are intentionally staggered to allow this.
 Click here to see the dates, times and locations where the 2022 District 6 finals are to be held.